JoelKueh/TrellisTicTacToe/README.md

 The liblcd library is designed to provide a simple way to initialize and send commands to a Sitronix ST7032 LCD.

+This library makes use of the I2C2 peripheral.

 #### Functions

 The functions provided by this library are as follows: